dzmbs/anon-integration-guide/projects/hyperliquid/README.md

 -   "Send 25.5 USDC to Hyperliquid bridge on Arbitrum network"
 -   "Withdraw 20 USDC from Hyperliquid to Arbitrum"
 -   "Move 10.5 USDC from Hyperliquid back to Arbitrum"
+-   "Move 100USDC from my spot to my perp balance on Hyperliquid"
+-   "I need you to transfer 55.5 USD from perps to spot on Hyperliquid"

 ## Available Functions

 -   Bridging to Hyperliquid (minimum 5 USDC)
 -   Withdrawing from Hyperliquid (minimum 2 USDC)
+-   Moving USDC between spot and perp balances on Hyperliquid

 ## Tests